Bat: Thermoregulation

 During torpor, bats drop their body temperature to 6–30 C, while their energy usage diminishes by 50 to 99%.
 Tropical bats may use it to reduce the chance of being caught by a predator during foraging.
-Megabats were generally believed to be homeothermic, but three species of small megabats, with a mass of about 50 g, have been known to use torpor: the common blossom bat (Syconycteris australis), the long-tongued nectar bat (Macroglossus minimus), and the eastern tube-nosed bat (Nyctimene robinsoni).
+Megabats were generally believed to be homoeothermic, but three species of small megabats, with a mass of about 50 g, have been known to use torpor: the common blossom bat (Syconycteris australis), the long-tongued nectar bat (Macroglossus minimus), and the eastern tube-nosed bat (Nyctimene robinsoni).
 Torpid states last longer in the summer for megabats than in the winter.

 During hibernation, bats enter a torpid state and decrease their body temperature for 99.6% of their hibernation period; even during periods of arousal, when their body temperature returns to normal, they sometimes enter a shallow torpid state, known as "heterothermic arousal".
 Some bats become dormant during higher temperatures to keep cool in the summer months (aestivation).

 Heterothermic bats during long migrations may fly at night and go into a torpid state roosting in the daytime.
 Unlike migratory birds, which fly during the day and feed during the night, nocturnal bats have a conflict between travelling and eating.
-The energy saved reduces their food requirements, and also decreases the duration of migration, which may prevent them from spending too much time in unfamiliar places, and decrease predation.
-In some species, pregnant individuals use a more moderate state of torpor to maintain fetal development, while still saving energy.
+The energy saved reduces their food requirements and also decreases the duration of migration, which may prevent them from spending too much time in unfamiliar places and decrease predation.
+In some species, pregnant individuals use a more moderate state of torpor to maintain foetal development, while still saving energy.

 Size

 The smallest bat, and one of the smallest mammals, is Kitti's hog-nosed bat (Craseonycteris thonglongyai), which is 29–33 mm long with a 150 mm forearm and weighs 2 oz.
-The largest species is the Giant golden-crowned flying fox, (Acerodon jubatus), which can weigh 1.5 kg with a wingspan of 1.6 m.
+The largest species is the giant golden-crowned flying fox (Acerodon jubatus), which can weigh 1.5 kg with a wingspan of 1.6 m.
 Larger bats tend to use lower frequencies and smaller bats higher for echolocation; high-frequency echolocation is better at detecting smaller prey.
 Small prey may be absent in the diets of large bats as they are unable to detect them.